The Dangers of Being Daredevil's Friend

 “The latest addition to Daredevil’s world,” the writer explains.
 “He’s a young man—about 19—trying to do what he can to protect his own immigrant community in Chinatown.
 He’s brilliant, skilled and self-aware, but he’s in [Daredevil]’s world now, which can be dark, dangerous.
 I have big plans for [him] and how he’ll connect to [the] larger story, but first he may have to live through a story of his own.”

-Find out the fate of Blindspot in DAREDEVIL #14 by Charles Soule and Ron Garney, available December 14!
+Read about the fate of Blindspot in DAREDEVIL #14 by Charles Soule and Ron Garney!

 The Hype Box